mailtoharshyadav/astar/paperFll.md

 5. Results

-This section presents the empirical outcomes of running A* search with each heuristic across all map types.
-Results are broken down by environment type, and include execution time, path length, and nodes expanded.
-All metrics were averaged over multiple runs.
+This section presents the empirical outcomes of running A* search with different heuristics across five map types.
+We evaluated four heuristics—Manhattan, Euclidean, Diagonal, and Hybrid—on the basis of execution time, path length, nodes expanded, and deviation from expected cost.

 ⸻

+5.1 Overall Heuristic Performance Summary
+Heuristic	Speed	Path Quality	Node Expansions	Deviation from Expected Cost Manhattan	Fastest	Longest paths	Fewest	Highest Euclidean	Moderate	Shortest paths	Moderate	Low Diagonal	Slowest	Short paths	Most	Very low
+Hybrid	Fast/Moderate	Near-optimal paths	Low	Balanced

+The Manhattan heuristic consistently achieved the fastest execution time but produced suboptimal paths.
+Euclidean and Diagonal were more accurate but significantly more computationally expensive.
+Hybrid blended the strengths of both, delivering near-optimal paths while keeping time and node usage low.

-5.1 Arena Map
+5.2 Arena Map

 A sparse map with minimal obstacles and large open space.
 	•	Manhattan was the fastest but produced longer paths due to limited directional movement.